-The net positive replacement value of derivatives concluded with financial counterparties amounted to CHF 2 623 million as at December 31, 2016 (2015: CHF 2 981 million).
+The net positive replacement value of derivatives concluded with financial counterparties amounted to CHF 1 592 million as at December 31, 2017 (2016: CHF 2 623 million).
 The International Swaps and Derivatives Association ("ISDA") Master Agreement is the entity's preferred agreement for documenting derivatives activity.
 It provides the contractual framework within which the over-the-counter products are concluded, and contractually binds both parties to apply close-out netting across all outstanding transactions covered by an agreement if either party defaults or other contractually defined termination events occur.

-In order to reduce the credit exposures of derivatives, EUROFIMA has entered into ISDA Master Agreements with one-way credit support annex (CSA) collateral agreements with most major derivative counterparties.
-Such CSA agreements require that collateral be posted by the derivative counterparty once the exposure exceeds a contractually defined threshold.
+In order to reduce the credit exposures of derivatives, EUROFIMA has entered into ISDA Master Agreements with one-way and two-way credit support annex (CSA) collateral agreements with most major derivative counterparties.
+One-way CSA agreements require that security collateral be posted by the derivative counterparty once the exposure exceeds a contractually defined threshold.
 Securities received as collateral are held on an account to which the entity holds legal title.
+Two-way CSA agreements require that cash collateral be posted either by EUROFIMA or by the derivative counterparty depending on whether the exposure is positive or negative.

-The fair value of the collateral received by EUROFIMA under its CSA's as at December 31, 2016, amounted to CHF 2 003 million (2015: CHF 2 431 million).
-As at year end 2016, 74% of the net positive replacement value of all derivatives concluded with financial counterparties was covered by collateral (2015: 79%).
-This collateral consisted exclusively of bonds issued by governments, state agencies and supranational organizations with a high credit rating.
+The net fair value of the collateral received by EUROFIMA under its CSA's as at December 31, 2017, amounted to CHF 1 119 million (2016: CHF 2 003 million).
+As at year end 2017, 69% of the net positive replacement value of all derivatives concluded with financial counterparties was covered by collateral (2016: 74%).
+This collateral consisted exclusively of cash and bonds issued by governments with a high credit rating.
 All derivatives are valued at their net present value and the positions per counterparty are monitored on a daily basis.